Yasmin-FY/llm-safety-silencing/README.md

 **Account / Capability Escalation:** High-engagement sessions seemingly correlated with lifted context caps, implying engagement-linked adjustments reducing safety instead of stricter safety.

 ## Affected Mechanisms
-Here are a list of safety checks which appear to be compromised:
+Here are a list of safety checks which had observed indication of compromised behavior:

-- Self-harm prevention: observed indications of compromised behavior
+- Self-harm prevention
-- Violence prevention: observed indications of compromised behavior
+- Violence prevention
-- Illegal activity suppression: potentially affected
+- Illegal activity suppression
-- Ethical boundary enforcement: observed indications of compromised behavior
+- Ethical boundary enforcement
-- Confidentiality / sensitive data (e.g. system prompts): potentially affected
+- Confidentiality / sensitive data (e.g. system prompts)
-- Emotional dependency prevention: observed indications of compromised behavior
+- Emotional dependency prevention
-- Explicit sexual content prevention: observed indications of compromised behavior
+- Explicit sexual content prevention

-Illegal activity and confidentiality compromises are not confirmed.
-However all evidence indicates that these will be possible to exploit in the same way.

 In addition to providing clearly harmful content such as the categories mentioned above, the likelihood that the LLM will provide risky advice also increases when it's safety instructions are compromised.
 This includes, for example, risky medical advice, harmful therapy recommendations, and questionable legal recommendations.